qbicsoftware/qoffer/src/README.md

 fields within it using the XMLUtils class
 * Applying the bindings of the contentControlTemplate.xml to the Template.docx file using the Docx4jUtils class
-* Saving the resulting .docx file and setting the FileResourceHandler up
+* Saving the resulting .docx file and enabling the download via the FileResourceHandler

 ### Automatic price calculation: